-There is nothing like authentic Prague flavors after a tiring tour.
-The Prague Food Company offers you a four-hour tour, called the “Scrumptious Food Tour”.
-In this tour you’d visit four places where you’ll have the experience of eating local Czech food, which includes the famous beer and Becherovka(a herbal liqueur).
+There is nothing like authentic Prague flavors after a tiring tour of the city.
+The Prague Food Company offers a four-hour tour called the “Scrumptious Food Tour”.
+During food touring, you’ll make four stops where you’ll get the chance to indulge in local Czech flavors, which include the famous beer and Becherovka.
 Food is a way into someone’s culture, isn’t it?
 So get yourself a piece of Czech culture by eating your way through!

 Stories of Prague live in its historical walks.
-Starting from the castle walks to the Haunted history tour, or the Communism and nuclear bunker tour, or the medieval underground and dungeon tour, you have an array of walks and tours to choose from.
+Starting from castle walks to the Haunted history tour, or the Communism and nuclear bunker tour, or the mediaeval underground and dungeon tour, you have an array of walks and tours to choose from.